-An IRS audit is a review/examination of an organization’s or individual’s accounts and financial information to ensure information is being reported correctly, according to the tax laws, to verify the amount of tax reported is accurate.
-A tax audit is when the IRS decides to examine your tax return a little more closely and verify that your income and deductions are accurate.
-Typically, your tax return is chosen for audit when something you have entered on your return is out of the ordinary.
+An IRS audit is an examination/review of an individual’s or organization’s accounts & financial information to make sure that information’s being correctly reported, in accordance with the tax laws, into verifying the amount of reported tax is accurate.
+A tax audit’s when the IRS decides to inspect your tax return a little more closely & verify that your deductions and income are accurate.
+Usually, your tax return’s chosen for audit when something you’ve entered on your return’s unusual.

 Almost no audits are the line-by-line examination of the return, which is what most people imagine when they think of an IRS probe.
 Often it is just a math error, or a mistake in the supporting documents.

-Beyond that, sometimes a single aspect of a return will raise few red flags (6 audit red flags) and the IRS will ask for additional supporting material.
-For example, professional real-estate investors can claim losses and write-offs that casual investors might not be able to.
-But you have to meet certain criteria to be a professional rather than run-of-the-mill investor.
-So if an entrepreneur makes this claim but the investment activity doesn’t fall into the range that’s typical for professionals, the IRS might ask for further substantiation of that status.
+Beyond that, sometimes a single aspect of a return will raise a few red flags (6 audit red flags) and the IRS will ask for additional supporting material.
+For instance, expert real-estate investors could claim losses & write-offs that casual investors may not have the capability to.
+But you have to meet certain criteria to be a professional rather than a run-of-the-mill investor.
+So, in case this claim is made by an entrepreneur but the investment activity does not fall into the range that is normal for professionals, the IRS may ask for more substantiation of that status.

 2. Get help.

-Larry Elkin, a certified public accountant in Scarsdale, N.Y., says that when he was audited, he never dealt with the IRS directly.
-Hiring an attorney or CPA takes the emotion out of it.
-And experienced tax lawyers and accountants can recognize when an issue isn’t as black-and-white as an agent might assert.
+A certified public accountant, Larry Elkin, in Scarsdale, N.Y., mentioned that when he’s audited, he never had to directly deal with the IRS.
+Hiring a CPA or attorney takes out the emotion from it.
+Experienced tax accountants and lawyers could identify when an issue is not as black-and-white as an agent may assert.
 There can be a lot of shades of gray.
-Your audit could relate to a deduction that’s controversial, where the IRS always tries to take an aggressive stance but where every time it’s gone to court, it’s lost.
-The audit agent will write up points that allege a client owes money, he says.
-We often argue and win because they don’t want taxpayers to appeal the levy in court and win.
+Your audit could relate to a deduction that is controversial, where the IRS always attempts to take a stance that’s aggressive but where whenever it has gone to court, it is lost.
+The audit agent’ll write up points that claim a client owes money, he mentions.
+Often, we argue & win since they do not want a taxpayer to appeal the levy in court & win.

 3. Provide exactly what the agent asks for.

 Resist the urge to volunteer information.
 It’s ideal to provide no less, but no more than the IRS requests.
-The best way to get an IRS audit over with quickly is to keep it confined to the single issue initially raised.
-If you talk directly to the audit agents, any tidbit of information that you offer could bring things to the auditor’s attention that he might not have thought of otherwise.
+The perfect approach to quickly get an IRS audit over with is to have it kept confined to the single issue raised initially.
+If you talk directly to the audit agents, any tidbit of information that you offer could bring things to the attention of the auditor that he may not have otherwise thought of.
 That could open a new can of worms.

-This is another reason in favor of having someone else represent you in an audit.
-If I had dealt directly with the agent, I might have invited an open-ended fishing expedition.
+This is another reason in favor to have someone else representing you in an audit.
+If I had dealt directly with the agent, I may have invited an open-ended fishing expedition.
 The other way the agent had to decide what he wanted to know.
 He asked and we answered.

 4. Don’t assume the IRS is right.

-Agents can make mathematical errors or overlook important documents as easily as a taxpayer can.
-And when laws or financial values are open to interpretation, the auditor will take the stance that benefits the IRS, the experts say.
-That doesn’t mean you can’t successfully argue the opposite point of view.
-If you donate a piece of art to a nonprofit, no one is going to dispute that it’s deductible, but you can disagree over the size of the deduction.
+Agents could overlook important documents or make mathematical errors as simply as a taxpayer can.
+And when financial values or laws are open to interpretation, the auditor’ll take the stance that’s an advantage to the IRS, the experts mention.
+That does not mean you cannot argue the opposite point of view successfully.
+If you donate a piece of art to a non-profit, nobody’s going to dispute that it is deductible, but you could disagree over the deduction size.

-In that case, it’s up to you as a business owner to provide documents, such as appraisals or auction prices for similar items, to substantiate your claimed deduction.
+In that case, it’s up to you as a business owner to give documents, like appraisals or auction prices for similar items, in order to validate your claimed deduction.
 If you can do so, the agent might have to accept it or agree to a compromise number.

-5. Decline requests to extend the IRS’s deadline.
+- Decline requests in order to extend the IRS’s deadline.

-Because of a backlog of cases, the IRS routinely asks owners of companies that are audit targets to waive the statute of limitations usually restricting probes to the three years previous.
-Taxpayers have a few months to get their taxes together and the government has three years to audit them.
+Due to a backlog of cases, routinely, the IRS asks company owners that are audit targets to waive the statute of limitations typically restricting probes to the 3 previous years.
+Taxpayers have a few months to get their taxes done & the government has 3 years to audit them.
 That’s enough.
 You don’t have to endlessly accommodate them.
-The written request for a waiver might not read like a request and it might seem as if you have no choice but to agree.
-Rather than be intimidated by the legalese, check with a tax adviser before responding.
+The written request for a waiver may not read like a request & it may seem as if you’ve no other choice but to be in agreement.
+Instead of being intimidated by the legalese, check with a tax adviser prior to responding.

-Sticking to a firm deadline with the IRS probably won’t release you from an audit.
+Being stuck to a firm deadline with the IRS maybe will not release you from an audit.
 The agent will finish as much as possible in the time allowed.
 If he’s right, you should pay the claim; if he’s not, you should dispute it.
 Either way, a proper response should bring the audit to a prompt close so that you can move on–and start getting ready for the next tax season.

 When you prepare your taxes with DefenseTax, you automatically receive our Audit Support , which will help you understand why IRS contacted you and how you should respond. we also offer the added protection of Audit Defense, which provides you with professional representation of irs tax attorney in the case of an audit – you’ll never have to speak to the IRS if you don’t want to.